Sowing Lawn Seed – Best Practice Tips

 - Firm the ground by doing a bit of penguin walking or shuffling in small steps, then rake the soil over in several directions.

-- Using string or sand divide the area into sections for spreading - this helps control the amount of seed you sow.
+- Using string or sand, divide the area into sections for spreading - this helps control the amount of lawn seed you will sow.

-- Spread the grass either by hand or using a spreader or drill
+- Spread the lawn seed, either by hand or using a spreader or drill

 - Always follow the instructions on the label

-- Sow the seed between 5mm and 10mm.
-That’s about 3 pound coins
+- Sow the lawn seed between 5mm and 10mm.
+That’s about 3-pound coins

 - Rake soil lightly over the seed, then tread lightly to firm in

-- Water the seed little and often – ensure not to flood the seed.
+- Water the seed a little and often – ensure not to flood the seed.

-For more details read our guide on How to sow a lawn with grass seed
+For more details on sowing lawn seed, read our guide on How to sow a lawn with grass seed